Trump urged to delay 2024 launch after GOP's uneven election

 Indeed, the Republicans' biggest victory of the night came in Florida, where Gov. Ron DeSantis cruised to reelection, cementing his status as a rising national Republican star as he eyes his own potential 2024 run.

-“I have only begun to fight,” he told supporters in is victory speech.
+“I have only begun to fight,” he told supporters in his victory speech.

 While Republicans still appear well positioned to flip the House, and could ultimately take the Senate, too, those who had believed frustrations with record inflation, combined with President Joe Biden's low approval ratings, would deliver swift and decisive victories were pointing fingers in the former president's direction.
 The night's message, they argued: The American people want to move on.